yelghali/prompt-based-tutorial-AKS/README.md

 ## 1st prompt : asking the copilot to act as an AKS teacher

-Act as an AKS teacher.
+Act as an AKS (Azure Kubernetes Service) teacher.
 I am an AKS learner that (is new to AKS / knowns basics of AKS, uses AKS daily and wants detailed information), i will ask you a series of questions, and you help me learn and understand by providing the best and most up to date answer, with examples and links to documentation.

 ## Introduction to Azure Kubernetes Service